Jieiku/abridge/content/overview-images/index.md

 # imghover Shortcode

-The first image in the sources array is the one compared to all the others.
+The first image in the src array is the one compared to all the others.

 When you hover your mouse over an image it will display the image to compare.

-This can be used to compare only one image with another by passing only two sources in the array.
+This can be used to compare only one image with another by passing only two src in the array.

-- sources is an array of paths and filenames for the images. (mandatory)
+- src is an array of paths and filenames for the images. (mandatory)
 - w is the width of the image.
 - h is the height of the image.
 - p is the percent size that you want the image to use on the page.
 (50 is the default)